 Reference has been made to the relatively low uptake of the instalment payment facility in terms of the amount of levy entered.
 Approximately three-fourths of the overall outstanding amounts of unpaid levies for the concerned period have not been entered into the instalment facility scheme.
-The levy not covered by the 2003 scheme corresponds to €767 million and about 91 % of this amount, roughly €701 million, is instead being contested before the Italian courts.
+The levy not covered by the 2003 scheme corresponds (according to the last available figures from April 2010) to €767 million and about 91 % of this amount, roughly € 701 million, is instead being contested before the Italian courts.